High-Dimensional Vector Autoregression with Common Response and Predictor Factors

-The proof consists of fives steps.
-In the first step, we introduce some notations and conditions that are essential in the convergence analysis.
+The proof consists of five steps.
+In the first step, we introduce some notations and conditions essential to the convergence analysis.
 In the second to fourth steps, we provide a deterministic convergence result for the iterates, given that some regulatory conditions are satisfied.
 Finally, in the last step, we show that these regulatory conditions hold iteratively.\\

 \textit{Step 1.} (Notations and conditions)\\ We begin by introducing some notations and conditions for the convergence analysis.
 Denote the empirical least squares loss function as

 As the matrix decomposition is not unique, for the iterate at the step $i$, define the combined estimation errors of $(\bm{C},\bm{R},\bm{P},\bm{D})$ up to the optimal rotations as